Cascadia Cup

 The Cascadia Cup is the name of the trophy created in 2004 by supporters of the Portland Timbers, Seattle Sounders, and Vancouver Whitecaps, which is awarded each season to the best soccer team in the Pacific Northwest.
-The cup is named for the Cascadia region.
+The cup is named for the Cascadia region in which all three teams are located.
 The Timbers, Sounders, and Whitecaps have roots dating to the days of the original North American Soccer League.
 It was first contested in 2004, and was claimed by the Whitecaps.
 In 2011 the competition continued with the now Major League Soccer (MLS) sides Portland Timbers, Seattle Sounders FC, and Vancouver Whitecaps FC.

 History

 In 2004, fan-based organizations supporting the Seattle Sounders, Portland Timbers and Vancouver Whitecaps sponsored the creation of a 2-foot-tall silver cup to be awarded annually to the club that finishes with the best record in the season series between the three rivals.
 From 2004 to 2006, the Cascadia Cup competition included all scheduled regular season A-League and later USL-1 matches played between the Sounders, Timbers, and Whitecaps.

 In 2007, the Virginia Beach Mariners folded just before the season started, leaving the USL 1st Division to scramble to fix the season schedule.
 The result was an unbalanced schedule, and as such it was decided to adjust the Cascadia Cup format for that season.
 Fans of all three Cascadian teams agreed to make only the last home and last away matches between constituent clubs count toward the Cup.

 In 2008 the clubs reverted to playing each other an equal three times each.
 The Cascadia Cup competition once again included all scheduled regular season USL-1 matches played between the three rivals.

 Seattle lost a chance to clinch the 2011 Cascadia Cup in their match against Vancouver on October 9, 2013, but would go on to win it later in the season.

 The Seattle Sounders of the USL-1 were made defunct in 2009 due to the introduction of the MLS expansion franchise of the same name.
 In 2009, it was announced that expansion teams would be allotted to Vancouver and Portland.
 Both teams were named after their predecessors, ensuring the continuation of the rivalry.
 Supporters of the Timbers and Whitecaps decided to continue the Cascadia Cup without the Sounders for two years while playing in the USL.
 In 2009, supporters of the Timbers and Whitecaps only included regular season USL-1 matches played between the teams and Portland won the cup for the first time.
 Some Sounders supporters wished to include a preseason victory over Vancouver and a US Open Cup match win at Portland for consideration in the cup standings while others believed that the Cascadia Cup competition should be suspended until 2011.
 Portland won the Cup for a second consecutive year in 2010.